 Past performance is not a guarantee of future results.
 An investment in this strategy could lose value.
 Most recent month-end performance is preliminary.
 Returns are subject to change.
 Please refer to the composite report and disclosures below for additional important information regarding performance disclosures and investments risks.

 Periods less than one year are not annualized.
 Performance is stated in U.S. dollars. and includes the reinvestment of dividends and interest.

-The Putnam Investments U.S. Small Cap Growth Equity Composite (the "Composite") seeks to outperform its benchmark, the Russell 2000 Growth Index, over a full market cycle by investing mainly in common stock of small U.S. companies.
+The Putnam Investments U.S. Small Cap Growth Equity Composite (the "Composite") strategy seeks to outperform the Russell 2000 Growth index over a full market cycle by investing mainly in common stock of small U.S. companies.
 The strategy seeks to build a portfolio that offers above-average growth with a focus on quality and stability.
 The Composite's benchmark is the Russell 2000 Growth Index.
 Derivatives, including futures, options, warrants, and swaps, may be used for hedging or non-hedging purposes.
-The Composite comprises all discretionary U.S. dollar based institutional accounts and mutual funds managed by the Firm in this investment style.
-The Composite also includes all U.S. Small Cap Growth carve-out assets managed by Putnam in this style, separately with their own cash.
+The Composite comprises all fully discretionary accounts, including carve-out assets, managed by Putnam Investments in this investment style.
 A "carve-out" is a portion of a portfolio that is by itself representative of a distinct investment strategy.
 It is used to create a track record for a narrower mandate from a multiple-strategy portfolio managed to a broader mandate.
 The Composite inception date was January 31, 2000.
 The Composite creation date was October 18, 2000.
 Effective March 31, 2017, there was a portfolio manager change for this strategy.